laurenwilner/github_training_site/_book/05_solo-workflow.md

 usethis::use_course("corinne-riddell/existing-project")
 ```

-* R will asked you if you want this folder copied onto the Desktop.
+* R will ask you if you want this folder copied onto the Desktop.
 Select Yes.
 * R will display messages showing you that the folder has been downloaded and unzipped.
 Tell R whether to delete the file.
 * RStudio will then open.
 Click the code folder in the file viewer.
 Then, click